 This omelette recipe has been designed to maximise satiety and nutrient density.
-It makes for a nutritious start to the day and will set you up to manage your appetite.
+It makes for a nutritious start to the day that will set you up to manage your appetite.

-Egg whites and whole eggs together provide plenty of protein and nutrients with moderate levels of dietary fat.
+Egg whites and whole eggs together provide plenty of protein and nutrients with a little less dietary fat.

 Spinach and egg are a great combination, while the nutritional yeast adds some extra flavour and B vitamins.

 Tip: Rather than wasting the egg yolks, you can buy packaged egg whites to add to your whole eggs.

 One serve provides 420 calories, 53 g protein, 16 g fat and 10 g of net carbs

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.

 - 150 g (5.3 oz) egg whites

 - 90 g (3.35 oz) fish (e.g. mackerel, tuna or sardines), canned, drained